HarishDechiraju/ML-mini-projects/Game Board Review/Readme.md

-Board Game review using python in JUpyter notebook
+Board Game review using python in Jupyter notebook

 Linear Regression and Random Forest Regressor used